-- 2.5 Where such alterations have occurred, there is a visual (and economic) benefit to installing the historically correct doors and windows next time they need to be replaced.
+- 2.4 The widespread replacement of sash windows in the 1960s and 70s with modern windows (typically a fixed light with small top-hung openers above), together with the removal of individual small panes, represented a break with the traditional designs of the past.
+The advent of upvc frames merely emphasised that break.
+Such windows can look too modern for the buildings they are lighting.
+Modern replacement doors also tended to be crudely detailed with little relationship to traditional designs.
+Exceptionally there may be scope for upvc in more modern buildings, e.g. in the estate context where their use can be beneficial to the repair and upgrading of the property.
+However, as a general rule, upvc windows will not be appropriate in buildings of architectural or vernacular merit. - 2.5 Where such alterations have occurred, there is a visual (and economic) benefit to installing the historically correct doors and windows next time they need to be replaced.
 Unaltered houses are now very much at a premium. - 2.6 The appropriate door and window design will depend on the age, style and detailing of the house.
 If the size and proportion of an opening shows it was designed for a sash window, then a sash should go back.
 The way a window opens should relate to the period in which the property was built, as should the amount of subdivision in the window.
 Early 19th century windows were less small-paned than 18th century ones; late Victorian windows less subdivided still.
 Also remember to recess door and window frames into their original positions.
 This not only looks better, but helps with weather protection.
-The Guidance Note on Details has more information on door and window design.
+The Guidance Note on Details5 has more information on door and window design.